section-engineering-education/engineering-education/content/articles/best-frameworks-for-developing-dapps/index.md

 DApps' exciting benefits include:
 - **Censorship resistant:** Users can control their activities because DApps are more sovereign.
 - **Security:** DApps are cryptographically secure as attackers have no space for security breaches and unauthorized access.
 This is because DApps are powered by blockchain.
 - **No downtime:**  DApps relies on a peer-to-peer network.
-Therefore they continue to run even if an individual computer or network parts go down.
+Therefore, they continue to run even if an individual computer or network parts go down.
 - **Data integrity:** Blockchain enables secure data storage because it's immutable.
 Malicious parties cannot forge transactions or other data already made public.

 ### Types of DApps